binchengqu/chainlink-starknet/integration-tests/README.md

 By default, the tests will be running with the default config set in [default.toml](./testconfig/default.toml).
 This configuration is set to run on devnet with local docker.

-Fields in the default toml can be overriden by creating an `overrides.toml`file.
+Fields in the default toml can be overridden by creating an `overrides.toml`file.
 Any values specified here take precedence and will be overwritten if they overlap with `default.toml`.

 ##### Testnet runs
 In order to run the tests on Testnet, additional variables need to be specified in the TOML, these would also be pointed out if `network = "testnet"` is set.
 The additional variables are: